Eastern Michigan Eagles: Track and field

+Former sports

 Wrestling

-Eastern Michigan Eagles wrestling team is a men's athletic program.
+Eastern Michigan Eagles wrestling team was a men's athletic program.
 Eastern Michigan adopted the sport of wrestling in 1956.
 The wrestling program was part of the National Association of Intercollegiate Athletics (NAIA) from 1957 through 1962.
 In 1963–1966, EMU wrestling switched conferences to the Presidents' Athletic Conference (PAC).
 Since the exit from the PAC, EMU has been a part of the Mid-American Conference (MAC), starting in 1973.
 Home meets are held in Bowen Field House.

 In 1996, wrestling won its first MAC championship.
 There are several home dual meets a year and an annually host of the EMU Open.
 The EMU Open is an annual event started in 1991 that hosts over 500 wrestlers and NCAA schools across all three divisions.
 The last head coach of the EMU wrestling team was David Bolyard.
 Bolyard became the new head wrestling coach in 2014.
 The team has 6 NAIA All-Americans, 5 NCAA Division II All-Americans, and 4 NCAA Division I All-Americans.
 As well, the team has over 20 MAC champions.

-Despite having one of the best seasons in recent history and Sa'Derian Perry as its first All-American since 1999, wrestling was named one of the four sports EMU would cut in March 2018, just three days after the wrestling championships.
+Despite having one of the best seasons in recent history and Sa'Derian Perry as its first All-American since 1999, wrestling was named one of the four sports EMU cut in March 2018, just three days after the wrestling championships.
 In April 2018, Perry transferred to Old Dominion University with two years of eligibility remaining.
 As a member of a team whose program was eliminated, Perry would not lose a season of eligibility.
 EMU head coach Bolyard became an assistant at the University of Michigan.